mrsimoes/hlnsync/README.md

 - Support in modern file systems (e.g. btrfs) for snapshots may be adapted for syncing.

-In addition to syncing, _lnsync_ allows using the file hash database to search for files according to a variety of criteria.
+In addition to syncing, _hlnsync_ allows using the file hash database to search for files according to a variety of criteria.

 ## Usage Scenarios

 ### Syncing

-If your photos are at `/home/you/Photos` and its backup is at `/mnt/disk/Photos`, then `lnsync sync /home/you/Photos /mnt/disk/Photos` will sync the target.
+If your photos are at `/home/you/Photos` and its backup is at `/mnt/disk/Photos`, then `hlnsync sync /home/you/Photos /mnt/disk/Photos` will sync the target.
 For a dry run, use the `-n` switch.

 After syncing, two database files are created, one at the source `/home/you/Photos` and another at the target `/mnt/disk/Photos`.
 File hashes are computed, as needed, and stored in those files.
 The database filenames include a random suffix, to help avoid accidental overwriting when syncing with a tool other than _lsync_.

-To obtain an _rsync_ command that will complete syncing, skipping `lnsync` database files, run `lnsync rsync /home/you/Photos /mnt/disk/Photos`.
+To obtain an _rsync_ command that will complete syncing, skipping `hlnsync` database files, run `hlnsync rsync /home/you/Photos /mnt/disk/Photos`.
 If the `rsync` options provided are suitable, run the command again with the `-x` switch to execute.
-Alternatively, run `lnsync syncr /home/you/Photos /mnt/disk/Photos` to complete those two steps in one go.
+Alternatively, run `hlnsync syncr /home/you/Photos /mnt/disk/Photos` to complete those two steps in one go.

-Finally, to compare source and target, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.
+Finally, to compare source and target, run `hlnsync cmp /home/you/Photos /mnt/disk/Photos`.

 ### Other Operations
-To find duplicate files, run `lnsync fdupes /home/you/Photos`.
+To find duplicate files, run `hlnsync fdupes /home/you/Photos`.
 Use `-z` to compare by size only.

 Use `-H` to treat hard links to the same file as distinct.
 If this option is not given, for each multiple-linked with other duplicates, a path is arbitrarily picked and printed.

-To find all files in Photos which are not in the backup (under any file name): `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.
-To find all files with jpg extension, `lnsync search "*.jpg" /home/you/Photos`.
+To find all files in Photos which are not in the backup (under any file name): `hlnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.
+To find all files with jpg extension, `hlnsync search "*.jpg" /home/you/Photos`.

 To have any operation on a subdir of `/home/you/Photos` use the hash database at `/home/you/Photos`, include `root=/home/you/Photos` under section `/home/you/Photos/**` of your config file.
 (See Configuration Files below.)

-For example, to sync the subdir `/home/you/Photos/Best` to another target, using the hash database at `/home/you/Photos`: `lnsync sync /home/you/Photos/Best --root=/home/you/Photos /mnt/eframe/`.
+For example, to sync the subdir `/home/you/Photos/Best` to another target, using the hash database at `/home/you/Photos`: `hlnsync sync /home/you/Photos/Best --root=/home/you/Photos /mnt/eframe/`.

 ## External Hashers
-As an example of an external hasher function, if `hashmp3.sh` computes the hash of only the sound content of an mp3 (and not any included metadata), then the following `lnsync-mp3.cfg` config file may be used to find duplicate mp3 content:
+As an example of an external hasher function, if `hashmp3.sh` computes the hash of only the sound content of an mp3 (and not any included metadata), then the following `hlnsync-mp3.cfg` config file may be used to find duplicate mp3 content:

     [LNSYNC_MAIN]
         external_hasher = ~/bin/hashmp3.sh
     [**]
-        dbprefix = lnsync-mp3
+        dbprefix = hlnsync-mp3
         only_include = *.mp3

 The second section applies the `--only-include="*.mp3"` to ALL online tree locations.

-Invoke this mode with `lnsync --config <PATH TO lnsync-mp3.cfg> <COMMAND> [<ARG> ...]`.
+Invoke this mode with `hlnsync --config <PATH TO hlnsync-mp3.cfg> <COMMAND> [<ARG> ...]`.

 ## Command Reference

-All _lnsync_ commands are `lnsync [<global-options>] <command> [<cmd-options>] [<cmd-parameters>]`.
+All _hlnsync_ commands are `hlnsync [<global-options>] <command> [<cmd-options>] [<cmd-parameters>]`.

 ### Tree information